Heart Rate and Natural Running

 So don't feel alarmed about one bad run.
 If the next week every one of those runs feels unnaturally tough, then maybe repeat the week or even go one week back.

-Answer to Question 3 - I assume you are referring to my newsletter about running technique and natural running.
+Answer to Question 3 - I assume you are referring to my newsletter article about running technique and natural running.

 Although I am a fan of the natural running movement, I am not a huge fan of barefoot running.
 I found for myself that it's not very practical on today's roads and it just really restricts where I can run.
 There are some great wood chip trails near my house which provide a softer landing, but without footwear they are unbearable.
-I think Newton running shoes provide a really good alternative to the mainstream running shoes out there.

 Hope this helps.